imf4isal/fast-notion/README.md

 i.e. `noti add "My Favorite Website" https://www.google.com/ "Google,Search Engine"`

+### Interact with Database

+To list all databases: `noti db`

+To show all records in the selected database: `noti record`

 Note:

 1. Inverted commas are optional if the title contains only one word.
 For multiple words, you must use inverted commas.